 We encourage all students at St John’s to take part in extra-curricular activities.
 We offer a wide range of before and after school clubs and believe there is something on offer for everyone.
-If your child is interested in joining a club they should see Miss Birmingham for more information.
+If your child is interested in joining a club they should see Mr Cowdery or Mrs Jennings for more information.

 What is Sports Premium Funding?

-Recently the government have committed to funding the primary school Sports Premium up until 2020 - an investment worth £750 million.
+Recently the government have committed to continue funding the primary school Sports Premium into the academic year 2021-22 - an investment worth £320 million.
 The funding is being jointly provided by the Department for Education, Health and Culture, Media and Sport, and will see money going directly to primary school headteachers to spend on improving the quality of sport and PE for all their children.
 Each school will receive £16,000 plus an extra £10 per pupil each year.
-For the academic year 2018/19 St John’s Middle have been awarded with £19,150.
+For the academic year 2021/22 St John’s Middle have been awarded with £19,150. (need to check)

 PE and Sports Premium Funding at St John’s.